Stephane-D/SGDK/readme.md

 ## SUPPORT SGDK

-SGDK is completly free but you can support it on Patreon: https://www.patreon.com/SGDK
+SGDK is completly free but you can support it on Patreon if you want: https://www.patreon.com/SGDK

-Thanks =) I wish you a great and happy time coding!

 ## THANKS